 Deferral of determination of early claim for FTB

-If an individual makes an early claim for payment of FTB by instalment and the Secretary is satisfied that the individual is likely to be eligible for FTB in respect of the child if the child were to become an FTB child of the individual, the Secretary must defer determination of the claim until the earlier of the following:
+An early claim cannot be determined before the child has been born or has come into care.
+Where an individual makes an early claim for payment of FTB by instalment and Centrelink is satisfied that the individual would be eligible for FTB in respect of the child, Centrelink will defer determination of the claim until the earlier of the following:

 - the day the child becomes an FTB child of the individual, or is stillborn, or

 - 28 days after the day on which the child is expected to become an FTB child of the individual.

 Example: Sarah is expecting her first child on 2 January 2011 and lodges her claim for family assistance in October 2010.
 Sarah gives birth to her child on 4 January 2011 and provides proof of her child's birth to Centrelink on 16 January 2011.
 Centrelink can determine Sarah's claim, effective from 4 January 2011.

 Act reference: FA(Admin)Act section 15B Deferral of determination of early claims